Living in Free Union, VA | Toby Beavers Realtor Guide

 5. Historic farm properties around the central Free Union crossroads.
 Restored farmhouses and barns are prized.

 6. Gated or private-lane luxury builds on ridge tops.
-Newer high end construction commands top dollar.
+Newer high-end construction commands top dollar.

 7. Earlysville-adjacent parcels that carry a Free Union address but sit closer to services.
-These blend rural feel with easier services.
+These blend a rural feel with easier services.

 8. Small hobby farm clusters with fenced pastures and outbuildings.
 Buyers seeking horses prioritize these.